WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 and you will get `myBundleName.js` in `./public/assets` (later you will see that CSS that is imported through JavaScript also will be named as the entry point name, i.e., `./public/assets/myBundleName.css`).

 You can change this behaviour if output `filename: '[name].js'` is set to `filename: 'someConstantName.js'`.
-But don't do that, let your entry point key name define the output name.
+Just let your entry point key name define the output name.
 Think of what would happen if you had multiple entry points (just like in a real world scenario).
 How would you manage filenames then if output file would not somehow depend on entry point, but would be always constant?
 Also later on when we get to chunking up webpack one entry point will produce multiple outputs as well as lazy loaded stuff...

 ## Webpack mode, deploy tiers and environments (`NODE_ENV`)